September 17th – 21st, 2017

 Any fish landed in the tournament will be sold domestically and/or overseas with the proceeds of all sales being donated to the “IWK Health Centre Foundation” in Halifax Nova Scotia.
 In order to optimize charitable contributions for the event, a portion of the tournament entry fees will be directly donated to the IWK in lieu of any cash prizes awarded to the tournament winners.

 The Halifax Nova Scotia International Tuna Tournament is one of the few opportunities to recreationally fish for the highly regulated and elusive bluefin tuna for both private and commercial/charter fishers.
-Tuna weigh-ins and vessel dockage will be along the Halifax Waterfront at the South Battery Marina (Bishop’s Landing) through the period of Wednesday the 21st to Sunday the 25th of September in 2016 (to be confirmed with DFO authorization).
+Tuna weigh-ins and vessel dockage will be along the Halifax Waterfront at the South Battery Marina (Bishop’s Landing) through the period of Sunday the 17th to Thursdaythe 21st of September in 2017 (to be confirmed with DFO authorization).
 Facilities access has been generously sponsored by Waterfront Development.
 Halifax region tournaments in the past have caught bluefin tuna in the range of 600 to 900 pounds and 8 to 9 feet in length.

 The Halifax International Tuna Tournament results and press releases are included on the Photos & Releases Page.